Mstackh/personal-website/content/home/projects.md

       tag: Parenting in Early Life and Children's Health Lifestyle Trajectories
     - name: CAnD3 Fellowship
     - tag: CAnD3 Fellowship
-    - name: Other Projects
-    - tag: Other Projects

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.